pshjt/dmm/docs/index.md

 ![Select archives to install](assets/images/dmm_archive.webp "Select archives to install")

 Activate mods and arrange their priorities as needed via buttons or drag & drop.
+You can select multiple mods via <kbd>Shift</kbd> / <kbd>Ctrl</kbd> + left-click.
 Mods that are higher on the list override every mod below them.

 ![Finished installation with example mod list](assets/images/dmm_2.webp "Finished installation with example mod list")

-When finished, press **Apply changes** and **Launch game** to play.
+When finished, press **Apply changes** and **Launch game & exit** to play.

 If you want further information about a mod, you can press **Lookup (WWW)** to open a Google search or **Open a ReadMe** file if present.
 If you have no further use of a mod, you can **Delete** it, which removes the mod from both DMM and your hard drive.